Tuition for safe, enjoyable motoring: for life

 Why be a driving instructor?

-In 2025, without anyone else to teach to drive, I realised that I was missing the enjoyment from driving tuition so I decided to progress through the process of becoming an approved driving instructor.
-My background is in the creative industry and software development, though more recently in building renovation (an antedote to 25 years of desk work).
+In 2025, without anyone else to teach to drive, I realised that I was missing the driving tuition so I decided to progress through the process of becoming an approved driving instructor.
+My background is in the creative industry and software development, though more recently in building renovation and hospitality (an antedote to 25 years of desk work).

-Motoring has always been a significant part of my life: I still don’t like jet travel, and always prefer to drive.
+Motoring has always been a significant part of my life: I still don’t like jet travel, and always prefer to drive any distance.
+This is probably because in my childhood we never went on jet plane holidays, even to places like southern Spain and Yugoslavia my dad would load up the Morris Minor and somehow the little 1000cc motor with about 60 horse power always got us there over the Alps or Pyrenees without falling to pieces though it did rattle a lot with its top speed of about 65mph – we had become used to frequent bemused comments at passport control and from the locals about the British in their “little wooden car” (it was a Morris Minor Traveller, a kind of station wagon format with a feature exposed wood frame).
 I grew up in an area of south London which, at the time, had little in the way of reliable public transport.
-It is a bit of a cliché (but probably very true) that everyone who lived in south east London in the eighties was obsessed with cars, but motoring was necessary to get around and get on, in the absence of a tube network, and the overground trains (when they turned up) were generally over-stuffed, unpleasant and unreliable.
+It is a bit of a cliché (but probably very true) that everyone who lived in south east London in the eighties was obsessed with cars, but motoring was necessary to get around and get on, in the absence of a tube network (there was no extension to the Jubilee line in those days and no under-over-ground fusion until this century), and the overground trains (when they turned up) were generally over-stuffed, unpleasant and slow.

 I passed the L-test first time in December 1987 and drove around in a 1969 Hillman Avenger which featured a tacky vinyl roof over a faintly vile faded shade of green.
 I had bought this car from a school friend who was moving on to the heady joys of an orange 1973 Austin Maxi.
 The Hillman was a cut-and-shut machine (two write-offs having been frankensteined into one, so the front of one and the rear of another were welded somehow together in the middle – which was still legal then).
 The “big ends” were on their way out and the car was basically a mobile dustbin in a state of disintegration with more filler than metal on the front wings and cigarette burns on the seats, but the feeling of being mobile in my own car made me deleriously happy.